🌐 Build Your Dream Website for Only $80! 🚀 | Limited Time Offer ⏳

 Managing Temporary Logins

-You can see all temporary login user list and their expiry duration from Users > Temporary Logins page till the account expires.
+You can see the list of temporary login users.
+You can also check their expiry times.
+This information is available on the Users > Temporary Logins page until the account expires.

 From the Action column, you can disable an account, delete an account, and update the account expiry time and role capabilities.